NOAA-ORR-ERD/PyGnome/Install_without_conda.rst

 **WARNING:** These notes are out of date and not tested.
 All our development work is done using conda and conda-forge -- there are a few too many dependencies not well supported by "pure" pip / PyPi packages at this point.

-Note that current PyGNOME is Python 3 (>= 3.8) -- some of these notes are for Python2.
-But if you do get this working, please consider supplying a Pull Request with updated notes.

 Overview:
 =========